 Therapeutically, it is recommended to temporarily stop all usual skin care products so that the skin can recover on its own.
 This requires patience!
 Black tea compresses can also bring additional relief.

 Furthermore, various creams that have an anti-inflammatory effect but do not contain cortisone can be used.
-In the case of very severe infestation, anti-inflammatory antibiotics are used in the first instance, and vitamin A tablets (isotretinoin) in the second.
+In the case of very severe infestation, anti-inflammatory antibiotics are used in the first instance, and vitamin A tablets (medication) in the second.

 The Dermanence medical team will be happy to discuss the various therapy options with you and accompany you during the desired therapy.